hasahmed/simple-snake/README.md

-# simplesnake
+# Simple Snake
 A simple snake game in pure java

-To install using homebrew type `brew install hastradamus/simplesnake/snake`
+To install using homebrew type `brew cask install hasahmed/hbrew/simple-snake`